-2 So the Acute Governance Lead, I think you can Okav. Α. 3 the split Governance into two sections; there is the 4 reactive and the proactive.
-The reactive bit was being 5 done to a certain level.
-So, the IR1s were being 10:22 The IR1s are your incident reports that go 6 reviewed. on to the Datix system which manages the whole of the 7 8 governance data and so on.
-That was being done to a certain level in that the incidents were being reviewed 9 by the members of the team.
-But obviously those 10 10.22 11 incidents, you need to keep an eye, are the ward 12 managers opening them in time.
-That was one of the 13 issues we had found at that very early stage; they 14 weren't being opened.
-So, the team are reactive that 15 way to the incident reports coming in.
+Okay.
+So the Acute Governance Lead, I think you can Α. the split Governance into two sections; there is the reactive and the proactive.
+The reactive bit was being done to a certain level.
+So, the IR1s were being 10:22 The IR1s are your incident reports that go on to the Datix system which manages the whole of the governance data and so on.
+That was being done to a certain level in that the incidents were being reviewed by the members of the team.
+But obviously those 10.22 incidents, you need to keep an eye, are the ward managers opening them in time.
+That was one of the issues we had found at that very early stage; they weren't being opened.
+So, the team are reactive that way to the incident reports coming in.
 10:22

-17 As well as that, then there was the whole complaints 18 side of things.
-Obviously the complaints are coming in 19 as well.
-There is also reactive work in terms of 20 providing information up the system to the Corporate 10:22 Governance team.
-Obviously they were very small as 21 22 well, so there was all the reporting that had to be 23 done for them.
-Production of reports for like the 24 Corporate Governance meetings and so on.
-There was 25 also equipment control came under governance; controls 10.23 for sharing standards for various levels of risk 26 27 management.
+As well as that, then there was the whole complaints side of things.
+Obviously the complaints are coming in There is also reactive work in terms of providing information up the system to the Corporate 10:22 Governance team.
+Obviously they were very small as well, so there was all the reporting that had to be done for them.
+Production of reports for like the Corporate Governance meetings and so on.
+There was also equipment control came under governance; controls 10 · 23 for sharing standards for various levels of risk management.
 Risk management itself as well.
 There was a lot going on, also with questions.
-Questions from 28 29 the MLAs came in; they all came in through the
+Questions from the MLAs came in; they all came in through the

 1 governance services.
 Standards and guidelines came in.
 2 That's starting to get into the proactive side of 3 governance.
 So, the Governance Coordinator would have 4 managed the standards and guidelines work.
 That was 5 massive in Acute.
-I think when I retired, there was 10:23 over 1,000 standards and guidelines listed on our 6 7 spreadsheet for the Trust, and about 75% of them were 8 Acute, so Acute had a massive piece of work.
-You would have been proactively appointing one of the consultants 9 to be the change lead for each of the standard or 10 10.23 11 guideline came in, so they would have led then the 12 scoping and implementation of that new standard or 13 quideline the Trust or to Acute Services.

-15 Equipment control was massive; it should be proactive 10:24 16 rather than reactive as well.
-You are making sure that any new piece of equipment - and you can imagine how 17 18 much equipment is in Acute Services - proper servicing, 19 training, all that sort of stuff goes with it.
+I think when I retired, there was 6 over 1,000 standards and guidelines listed on our 7 spreadsheet for the Trust, and about 75% of them were 8 Acute, so Acute had a massive piece of work.
+You would 9 have been proactively appointing one of the consultants 10 to be the change lead for each of the standard or 11 guideline came in, so they would have led then the 12 scoping and implementation of that new standard or 13 guideline the Trust or to Acute Services.
+14 15 Equipment control was massive; it should be proactive 10:2 16 rather than reactive as well.
+You are making sure that 17 any new piece of equipment - and you can imagine how 18 much equipment is in Acute Services - proper servicing, 19 training, all that sort of stuff goes with it.
 20 Proactively training all your staff.
-At that stage 10:24 there was no corporate programme for training staff on 21 22 incident reporting, risk management, because if you 23 don't train staff on how to report an incident, you get 24 a lot of unnecessary work later on, you know, if they 25 grade something either catastrophic that wasn't; or 10.24 26 vice versa, you can miss the importance.
+At that stage 21 there was no corporate programme for training staff on 22 incident reporting, risk management, because if you 23 don't train staff on how to report an incident, you get 24 a lot of unnecessary work later on, you know, if they 25 grade something either catastrophic that wasn't; or 26 vice versa, you can miss the importance.
+27 28 The coordinator should also have a role in terms of themeing your incidents that are coming in, and really